 Welcome to the Kunkel Lab!

-Barbara Kunkel’s research group is interested in the signaling and regulatory events that govern interactions between bacterial plant pathogens and their hosts.
-The group is studying the bacterial plant pathogen Pseudomonas syringae and one of its hosts, Arabidopsis thaliana, a system in which both pathogen and host are amenable to genetic and molecular analysis.
-The group’s approach involves identifying and characterizing both pathogen and plant genes that govern whether interactions between these two organisms result in disease or not.
-The research currently focuses on two central areas: 1) The molecular basis of pathogenicity in P. syringae, and 2) The roles of the plant hormone auxin (indole acetic acid, IAA) during pathogenesis.
+The Kunkel Lab is interested in the signaling and regulatory events that govern interactions between bacterial plant pathogens and their hosts.
+Our group is studying the bacterial plant pathogen Pseudomonas syringae and two of its host plants, Arabidopsis thaliana and tomato, systems in which both pathogen and host are amenable to genetic and molecular analysis.
+We are interested in the virulence strategies used P. syringae to colonize and cause disease in plants.
+We are currently focusing on two main areas:

 ""